GrfxGuru/gatsby-starter-netlify-cms/src/pages/blog/2019-06-06-markdown-support-added-to-codenotes-for-ios.md

 ---
 templateKey: blog-post
+slug: /development-notes/codenotes-markdown-library/
 title: Markdown Support Added to CodeNotes For iOS
 date: 2019-06-06T17:40:51.789Z
-description: >-
-  Markdown Supported.
+description: Markdown Supported.
 My CodeNotes For iOS now supports markdown in notes.
 I found the right library!
-tags:
-  - Swift
+tags: Swift
 ---
 I have been working for a while on trying out different ways to incorporate Markdown and/or Syntax Highlighting support in my open source code notes application built for iOS.